oxiida/book/src/tutorial/basics.md

 > no specific demands about your editing or tooling or where your code lives, so
 > if you prefer to use an integrated development environment (IDE) instead of
 > the command line, feel free to use your favorite IDE.
 Unfortunatly I don't have
 > time to implement LSP for Oxiida.
-It is planned and will be one available after
+It is planned and might be only available after
 > basic language primitive constructs are fixed.

 ### Creating a Project Directory